furiosa-ai/furiosa-sdk/docs/en/source/software/cli.rst

       sudo apt-get install -y ./furiosa-toolkit-x.y.z-?.deb

-How to use furiosactl
+furiosactl instructions
 ----------------------------------------

-Command ``furiosactl`` can be used for checking NPU is recognized well after installing kernel driver.
+After installing the kernel driver, you can use the ``furiosactl`` command to check whether the NPU device is recognized.
-Currently command ``furiosactl info`` shows NPU device ID, temperature, power, and PCI information.
+Currently, this command provides the ``furiosactl info`` command to output the Device ID, temperature, and PCI information of the NPU device.

 .. code-block:: sh